 Carven SS 2015 collection.
 Source: Vogue

 However, fashionistas like Japan not only for kawaii.
 Edo pictures, stories about samurais and geishas, and Japanese writing are all sources for designers’ inspiration.
-The trend emerged a decade ago when tourists wanted to buy T-shirts that reflect an aspect of Japanese culture.
+The trend for Japanese aesthetic hoodies emerged a decade ago when tourists wanted to buy T-shirts that reflect an aspect of Japanese culture.
 Messages were playful, funny and often quirky.
+Messages were playful, funny and often quirky.
 When French brand Carven presented its pret-a-porte SS 2015 collection, the trend became global.
 The fashion house used prints in Edo-style and writing in katakana.
-Since then, luxury designers and mass market brands alike look at Japanese art for a muse.
+Since then, luxury designers and mass-market brands alike look at Japanese art for a muse.

 Let’s see the hoodies with Japanese prints and designs that we believe can grab your attention.

-One of the most popular trends in Japanese hoodies is writing and symbols.
+Hoodies with Japanese text are among the most popular trends.
 This one, for example, means “warrior” (at least, this is what the seller says).
 The hoodie is thick for colder days and has front hand warmer pockets.
+Unlike most printed tops, this one is fine to machine wash and dry.
+Reviews praise the seller for fast shipping and good printing quality.

 For many people, kawaii is the first association with Japan.
 Originally, the word kawaii was derived from a phrase that means blushing, but now it’s mostly translated as “cute.”
 This hoodie is definitely one of the cutest and the cosiest on the list.